xlab-uiuc/acto/README.md

   failure study and the OAT tool's evaluation result (Table 7).

-This artifact includes (1) the dataset of 412 failure cases of 13 popular Kubernetes operators with instructions to reproduce the findings and tables, (2) reproduction instructions for the 86 bugs found by OAT.
+This artifact includes (1) the dataset of 412 failure cases of 13 popular Kubernetes operators with instructions to reproduce the findings and tables and (2) reproduction instructions for the 86 bugs found by OAT.